shantanukhond/YT-Assets/Superset/[02] Docker/[01] Creating Custom Superset Docker Image/README.md

 4. Open `Dockerfile` find `WORKDIR /app` for me it is on line 65 (In future it might change).
 Add following code below it
     ```

     ```

+5. Creating docker image using following command
+    ```
+    docker build -t shan-superset .
+    ```

-3. Need to do few changes to get our image running
+3. Need to do few changes to get our image running open `docker-compose-non-dev.yml` and change image name to shan-superset
-    -   First open `docker-compose-non-dev.yml`